Liberty Law

 Young Offenders Lawyers Edmonton

 Young offenders are treated differently than adults by the criminal justice system and have enhanced rights and protections under the Youth Criminal Justice Act.
 As a parent or guardian, it is crucial that you are advised of these rights promptly and efficiently.
-By quickly retaining experienced criminal defence counsel at Liberty Law, you can ensure that your child’s rights are not ignored by the police or inadvertently waived.
+By quickly retaining an experienced criminal defence youth lawyer at Liberty Law, you can ensure that your child’s rights are not ignored by the police or inadvertently waived.

 Special Considerations In Youth Cases